exasol/ai-lab/README.md

+# Exasol Data Science Sandbox

-# Overview
+## Overview

-This project provides an automated mechanism to build and export virtual machines images (AWS AMI, VMDK,...) which can be used to develop new script-languages container for the Exasol DB.
+This project provides an automated mechanism to build and export virtual machines images (AWS AMI, VMDK,...) enabling users to try out data science algorithms in Jupyter notebooks connected to the Exasol database.

 ## Where to find the VM images

-The release process will automatically store the links to the images in the [release notes](https://github.com/exasol/script-languages-developer-sandbox/releases/latest), as there will be a specific AMI per release.
+The release process will automatically store the links to the images in the [release notes](https://github.com/exasol/data-science-sandbox/releases/latest), as there will be a specific AMI per release.
 Please check the user guide about details of the image.

 ## Links